-What does it really mean to “Be a Man?”
+What does it really mean to “be a man?”
 No need to do any research or enroll in any philosophy courses because I’ll tell you what it means.
 It means to be like Batman.
 Of course, you’re thinking, what does this fictional character have to do with masculinity?
 Well, let’s think about it.
 Batman never shows emotion except anger towards criminals and cold shoulders towards Robin.
-Batman is highly intelligent and strong even without superpowers.
+Batman is highly intelligent and strong, even without superpowers.
 Then, when he’s not being the Caped Crusader, he’s Bruce Wayne.
 A billionaire genius who, to the public, seems to only care about money and how many women he can have on his arm while he buys the next hotel.
 Whether he’s being Batman or Bruce Wayne, he is powerful.

 It makes sense, right?
 If being a man means not showing emotion, and to show emotions means to be weak, then who are we calling weak?
 We as men collectively cut off our emotions to distance ourselves from the experiences of women.
 As men, we collectively put ourselves into a box.
-In this box we have certain rules for what it means to be a man.
+In this box, we have certain rules for what it means to be a man.
 Do not cry or openly show emotion, don’t express weakness or fear, be athletic, tough, make decisions on your own, demonstrate power and control (especially over women), and view women as property or objects.
 So much for being Batman huh?
 But that’s just it.
 We aren’t Batman.
-We are David, Mark, Leo, Donte and Justin.
-We are more than one dimensional characters in a comic book.
-However, this “man box” is trapping us to be more one dimensional and collectively, we as men are allowing this to happen.
+We are David, Mark, Leo, Donte, and Justin.
+We are more than one-dimensional characters in a comic book.
+However, this “man box” is trapping us to be more one-dimensional and collectively, we as men are allowing this to happen.
 Instead of a box, I think this is more of a cage.

 Men are not born violent.
-Some become violence as a result of destructive beliefs and expectations about what it means to be a man.
+Some become violent as a result of destructive beliefs and expectations about what it means to be a man.
 We must recognize the ways that dominant stories of masculinities have infiltrated our lives.
-In order to do so we must discover and acknowledge that our understanding of masculinity is often manipulated directly and deliberately by corporations that value profit over people.
+In order to do so, we must discover and acknowledge that our understanding of masculinity is often manipulated directly and deliberately by corporations that value profit over people.
 We as men can choose to not perpetrate acts of violence and challenge those men who do.
 We can also challenge ideals and attitudes that support violence against women.
 How?
 Well, my friends, you have come to the right place!
-As you read through this collection, you will understand the why and the how of engaging men in efforts to end gender based violence.
+As you read through this collection, you will understand the why and the how of engaging men in efforts to end gender-based violence.